-Justin Kirchhoff, CFA, is the investment development manager for Summit Agricultural Group.
-In this capacity, he is primarily focused on due diligence, financial analysis and structuring aspects of various funds and portfolio investments, with a particular focus on Brazil.
+Justin Kirchhoff, CFA, is a Managing Director and Head of Private Equity for Summit Agricultural Group.
+In this capacity, he is primarily focused on due diligence, structuring, and investment execution related to various funds and portfolio investments, with a particular focus on Brazil.
 He currently serves on the board of FS Agrisolutions, a Brazilian biofuels and energy production company and previously served on the board of Iowa Premium, LLC, an Iowa-based beef processing company.
 In 2019, he was appointed by Governor Reynolds to the IPERS Investment Board, which is responsible for investment and oversight of Iowa state pension assets.
 Prior to joining Summit in 2012, he was an investment analyst with Aviva Investors North America.
 He grew up in southwest Iowa, and graduated with a bachelor’s degree in finance from Iowa State University, where he is a member of the College of Business Finance Executive Advisory Council.
 He holds the Chartered Financial Analyst designation, and is a member of the CFA Institute and the CFA Society of Iowa.

 Kirk Beaubien, Managing Director - Head of U.S. Real Estate